-Kara-age (kah-rah-ah-ge) is a Japanese cooking technique for meat and fish.
-Basically it is deep frying in oil.
-There are loads of different recipes because every household has its own recipe, I think.
-My recipe is a very basic one which involves marinating, and Egg as a coating ingredient.
-My husband always prefers thigh fillets to breast fillets and that’s why I use tight fillets, but you may prefer breast.
+‘Kara-age’ (kah-rah-ah-ge) is a Japanese cooking technique to cook meat and fish.
+Basically it is deep frying.
+There are loads of different recipes because every household has its own recipe.
+My recipe is a very basic one which involves marinating, and I use Egg as a coating ingredient.
+My husband always prefers Thigh Fillets and that’s why I use Tight Fillets, but you may prefer Breast Fillets.
+Alter the cooking time accordingly.

 Makes